E-polynomials of character varieties for real curves: Introduction

 \begin{thm} Let $(\Sigma, \tau)$ be a genus $g$ Riemann surface equipped with an anti-holomorphic involution such that $\Sigma^\tau$ has $r$-many path components, with $r\geq 1$. \footnote{ The case $\Sigma^\tau = \emptyset$ has been considered by Letellier and Rodriguez-Villegas \cite{LR}.
-They derive a formula for the E-polynomial of $\mathcal{M}_n^{\tau}$ in that case, and produce a conjectural formula for the mixed Hodge polynomial.
+They derived a formula for the E-polynomial of $\mathcal{M}_n^{\tau}$ in that case, and produced a conjectural formula for the mixed Hodge polynomial which was recently disproven by Scognamiglio \cite{Sc}.
 Since we focus on the case $\Sigma^\tau \neq \emptyset$, their work complements ours very nicely.} Then

 where if $\lambda = (1^{s_1} 2^{s_2} ...)$ then

 \end{thm} Furthermore, the character variety decomposes into connected components indexed by certain invariants $w$

 (see Corollary \ref{compscon}) and we calculate the E-polynomials of these components.